NelisW/pyradi/pyradi/doc/introduction.rst

 Overview
 --------

 Electro-optical system design, data analysis and modelling involve a significant amount of calculation and processing.
 Many of these calculations are of a repetitive and general nature, suitable for including in a generic toolkit.
-The availability of such a toolkit facilitates and increases productivity during subsequent tool development: `develop once and use many times'.
+The availability of such a toolkit facilitates and increases productivity during subsequent tool development: 'develop once and use many times'.
 The concept of an extendible toolkit lends itself naturally to the open-source philosophy, where the toolkit user-base develops the capability cooperatively, for mutual benefit.
 This paper covers the underlying philosophy to the toolkit